cheoljun95/deprecated.cheoljun95.github.io/_portfolio/portfolio-y.md

 To improve users' confidence in our system, we also implemented a feature visualization.
 We utilized Guided GRAD-CAM [4] techniques to highlight which parts of the plant image are attributed to the specific classification results. <br><br>

-Finally, our team implemented web application providing the plant disease detection & visualization, and the relevant product recommendation.
+Finally, our team implemented the web application providing plant disease detection & visualization, and relevant product recommendation. <br><br>

 </p>